redradix/kontainer/README.md

 This is a really simple dependecy injection container for using in Javascript applications (both nodejs/iojs and browser environments if using CommonJS modules).
 No external dependencies but it uses `Array.prototype.forEach` so please polyfill as needed.

 # Installation
+From npm:
+`npm install kontainer-di`

-Just grab the [container.js file](https://github.com/cdelaorden/jscontainer/blob/master/container.js).
-The rest of this repo is a small test suite and this README. :)
+If you prefer, just grab the [container.js file](https://github.com/cdelaorden/jscontainer/blob/master/container.js).
+The rest of this repo is a small test suite, a few examples and this README. :)

 # When to use
 When you want any of the following: